 ..who listens to eulogies

 From ‘In Memory of David Marcus’

-From left: Andrew Lane, Alasdair MacLeod, Gerry Murphy, Billy Ramsell, Colbert Kearey, William Wall, Thomas McCarthy, Patrick Cotter.
+From left: Andrew Lane, Alasdair MacLeod, Ann Luttrell, Gerry Murphy, Billy Ramsell, Colbert Kearey, William Wall, Thomas McCarthy, Patrick Cotter.
 Photo by Madeleine D'Arcy